List of DOS commands: MEMMAKER

 Starting with version 6, MS-DOS included the external program MemMaker which was used to free system memory (especially Conventional memory) by automatically reconfiguring the AUTOEXEC.BAT and CONFIG.SYS files.
 This was usually done by moving TSR programs and device drivers to the upper memory.
 The whole process required two system restarts.
 Before the first restart the user was asked whether to enable EMS Memory, since use of expanded memory required a reserved 64KiB region in upper memory.
 The first restart inserted the SIZER.EXE program which gauged the memory needed by each TSR or Driver.
 MemMaker would then calculate the optimal Driver and TSR placement in upper memory and modify the AUTOEXEC.BAT and CONFIG.SYS accordingly, and reboot the second time.

 MEMMAKER.EXE and SIZER.EXE were developed for Microsoft by Helix Software Company and were eliminated starting in MS-DOS 7 (Windows 95); however, they could be obtained from Microsoft's FTP server as part of the OLDDOS.EXE package, alongside other tools.

 PC DOS uses another program called RamBoost to optimize memory, working either with PC DOS's HIMEM/EMM386 or a third-party memory manager.
 RamBoost was licensed to IBM by Central Point Software.

 MIRROR

-The MIRROR command saves disk storage information that can be used to recover accidentally erased files.
+Saves disk storage information that can be used to recover accidentally erased files.

 The command is available in MS-DOS version 5.
 It is available separately for versions 6.2 and later on Supplemental Disk.